 The creative revolution

-I love this “creative revolution” that has been taking place these last ten years.
+It feels like there is some sort of creative revolution that has been taking place these last ten years.
 People are writing blogs, uploading film clips on YouTube, sharing music on SoundCloud and connecting on various social media.
-And all of this is made on a global scale!
+And all of this is made on a global scale.

 Sure, most of the blog writers are certainly not Shakespeare, nor are the movie-makers Spielberg, but at least they are doing creative stuff.
 It’s hard to believe that 99 percent of these things were simply not there at all only ten years ago.